ngryzi/Correlation_Exercise/README.md

 ## Project Structure

+-`Correlation_Exercise.Rproj`: The RStudio project file to set the project directory as the working directory.
 - `Correlation_Exercise.Rmd`: The R Markdown document containing the analysis code, comments, and findings.
 - `linregdata.csv`: Dataset used in the analysis, containing three columns: Income (dollars), Age (years), and Education (years).
-- `Correlation_Exercise.docs`: The word output of the R Markdown document, presenting the analysis findings.
+- `Correlation_Exercise.docx`: The word output of the R Markdown document, presenting the findings.
 - `README.md`: This file, provides an overview of the project.

-## Data Description

-The dataset `linregdata.csv` includes 10 observations with the following variables:
-- **Income**: The income of the individual in dollars.
-- **Age**: The age of the individual in years.
-- **Education**: The years of education of the individual.

 ## Analysis Summary